plantree/typescript-react-vite-template/README.md

 # typescript-react-vite-template

-An easy start for writing a React project with TypeScript based on Vite.
+A Vite + React + TypeScript template.

 ## How to use

 1. Create your project based on this template.

    - Click `Use this template` in this page to create a new repository.
    - Use `git submodule`.

 2. Update meta-information.

    - Update the `package.json`.
    - Change the author in `LISCENSE`.
    - Clean up this README.

 3. Run

    - `npm install -g pnpm` (install `pnpm` firstly)
    - `pnpm install`
    - `npm run dev`: start the development server on `localhost:6543`

 4. Testing

    - Unit tests:
      - `npm run test`: run unit tests with Jest and React Testing Library
    - End-to-end tests:
      - `npm run dev`: start the development server
      - // TODO

 5. Linting

    - `npm run lint`: run linter
    - `npm run lint:fix`: fix lint issues
+   - `npm run format`: format source files with a consistent style

 6. Continuous integration
    - Add `.yml` under `.github/workflows`

 ## Tech stack